alislaboratory/4BitCPU/README.txt

 	Note: an 'active' operation refers to an operation that requires an output.
 For example, ADD is an active operation, while MOV and the LD operations are active.
 A list of active operations is defined above.
 The X accumulator register and the B and C ALU flags will not be overwritten until there is a new active operation.
 All ALU operations are active.

 	30/06: Control unit rehaul.
 Previous instruction set found in previous versions of the document.

+	03/10/32: Added something for both JMP and JMZ that OpA + OpB is now the jump location, allowing up to -32 relative jumping.

 -- MEMORY --